martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 5.5.4\
+The present version is 5.6.0\
 New features:
-- Add PyPI binary distribution for x86_64 macOS
-- Add PyPI binary distribution for multiple linux systems
-- Add PyPI source distribution as a default for other systems
-- Rename CLI command to `nested_fit` to use the latest installed version via pip
+- Optional management of memory of dead points (in RAM or file)
+- Optional writing of dead points information
+- Optional writing of parameter statistics (mean, standard deviation, etc.)

 Previous versions are:
+- 5.5 New RANDOM_WALK function with detailed balance respected \
+Add PyPI binary distribution for x86_64 macOS\
+Add PyPI binary distribution for multiple linux systems\
+Add PyPI source distribution as a default for other systems\
+Rename CLI command to `nested_fit` to use the latest installed version via pip\
  - 5.4 Merge of executable for data analysis and function exploration via the new calculation mode variable \
 Debug of not-yet  working feature of the version 5 compared to the version 4 \
-New outputs with maxima of each cluster \
+New outputs with maxima of each cluster
-New RANDOM_WALK function with detailed balance respected
 - 5.3 New jupyter notebooks running in Google Colab \
 New innterpolation functions in python library \
 Live display when sampling from python.
 Works in console and jupyter notebooks \
 Live display featured maximum likelihood prediction plot \